 How can DPC physicians build topical authority in SEO and AI search?

 In 2026, search engines and AI tools are evaluating your site for what’s called topical authority — basically, do you know what you’re talking about, and do you demonstrate it consistently?
-For a DPC practice, that means having pages and posts that answer the questions your patients are actually Googling: what is direct primary care, how does DPC work with insurance, is DPC worth it for families, DPC vs concierge medicine.
+For a DPC practice, that means having pages and posts that answer the questions your patients are actually Googling: what is direct primary care, how does DPC work with insurance, is DPC worth it for families, DPC vs concierge medicine, can I use my HSA for DPC.

 A few basics that matter: